Illustrative instrumentation example

 • Tracks weekly or monthly sales of a selected grain or cereal bin.

-• Monitors temperature and humidity conditions that may affect product quality.
+• Monitors temperature and humidity conditions.

 Economic anchor: Small variances at this level can translate into measurable loss over time.